Wiltshire and the Royal Navy

 After the Second World War, there was a Royal Navy training establishment at Corsham.
 HMS Arthur, which had previously been located (and closed in 1946) at Ingoldmells in Lincolnshire, was recommissioned in January 1947 at Westell Road, Corsham.
 Initially used for inducting seamen for National Service, it was later used for leadership training of Naval Petty Officers.
 The final personnel left in 1993.
 The site was redeveloped as a retirement home complex in 2014.

-Three ships of the Royal Navy have been named after places in the county of Wiltshire:
+Thus far, we have identified four ships and two submarines of the Royal Navy which have been named after places in the county of Wiltshire:

 H.M.S.
 FittletonUnfortunately, this minesweeper was involved in an accidental collision and sank on exercise in the North Sea on 20 September 1976, with the loss of 12 men.
 A memorial plaque was dedicated to the men in All Saints Church, Fittleton in 2023.